 - 3. Higher Risk Mortgage Loans The potential higher returns associated with the Issuer's mortgage investments reflects the greater risks associated with the Issuer's mortgage portfolio and the type of mortgages in which the Issuer invests; for example, mortgages that are second as well as first, mortgages on construction and development, mortgages that are high ratio LTV, and so forth.
 Should any of these risks materialize they may adversely affect the return to the Issuer in connection with its mortgage loans and therefore may adversely affect returns to investors. - 4.
 Prior Mortgages and Charges The Issuer invests in second (junior) as well as first (senior) mortgages.
 When the Issuer invests in a second mortgage its mortgage will be subject to a first (senior mortgage) charge sitting in front of the Issuer's mortgage.
 Financial charges for construction and other financing funded by conventional third-party lenders may also rank in priority to the mortgages registered in favor of the Issuer.
-In the event of a default in the first mortgage or maintaining payments on the first mortgage to keep it in good standing and keep it from foreclosing.
-If foreclosure takes place, the property is sold, and the sale price is not sufficient to cover both the first mortgage and the Issuer's mortgage, the Issuer may not recover all or part of its mortgage investment, resulting in a loss. - 5.
-High Loan Ratios The Issuer may make mortgage loans in excess of what a typical conventional lender might make in terms of LTV ratio.
+In the event of a default in the first mortgage the Issuer may find itself in a position of having to protect its interest by either paying out the first mortgage or maintaining payments on the first mortgage to keep it in good standing and keep it from foreclosing.
+If foreclosure takes place, the property is sold, and the sale price is not sufficient to cover both the first mortgage and the Issuer's mortgage, the Issuer may not recover all or part of its mortgage investment, resulting in a loss.

+5. High Loan Ratios - The Issuer may make mortgage loans in excess of what a typical conventional lender might make in terms of LTV ratio.
 For example, conventional mortgage loans may be in the range of 65% to 70% LTV whereas the Issuer may decide to lend, for example, in the range of 70% to 75% or higher in special circumstances.